Denham's Bustard (Neotis denhami)

 Habitats:

 Conservation and Research Actions UnderwayCITES Appendix II.
-The population in South Africa, Lesotho and Swaziland is considered Vulnerable (Taylor 2015), and Critically Endangered in Uganda (WCS 2016).
+The population in South Africa, Lesotho and Eswatini is considered Vulnerable (Ehlers Smith 2025), and it has been considered Critically Endangered in Uganda (WCS 2016).

 Conservation and Research Actions Proposed

 Conduct surveys to establish an estimate for the entire population.
 Carry out regular surveys to measure population trends.
 Monitor the rate of habitat loss, especially in Kenya and South Africa.
 Test the use of alternatives to reduce hunting, such as ecotourism.
-Protect habitat and enforce hunting bans in reserves.
-Research and work to reduce power-line collisions in South Africa for this and other bustard species.
+Protect habitat and enforce hunting bans in nature reserves.
+Research and work to reduce power-line collisions in South Africa for this and other bustard species, and investigate collision mortality from other sources, especially wind turbines.
 Train landowners in bustard-friendly management techniques (Hofmeyr 2012).